andreina-covi/TestEvoViz/README.md

 ```
 ### Experiment 2

-In the same way Box2DLite image contains three examples to execute.
+In the same way Experiment2 image contains three scripts of different target classes to execute: ATM, Rectangle and Vector (Polymath project).
+You can configure the hyperparameters of the scripts.

 **MacOS**
 ```